platykus/platykus.github.io/content/posts/000-introduction/index.md

 ## What is its scope?

-I'm looking for a Platykus offering the following core features:
+I want Platykus to offer the following core features:

 - multi-tenancy with application isolation enforced by RBAC
 - on-demand, automatic scaling, up and down, of application and platform compute resources
-- on-demand provisioning of network resources such as load balancers, DNS records, and TLS certificates
+- on-demand provisioning of platform network resources such as load balancers, DNS records, and TLS certificates
-- on-demand provision of storage resources such as block storage volumes and object storage
+- on-demand provision of platform storage resources such as block storage volumes and object storage
 - application and platform monitoring/observability stack
 - application and platform secrets management services
 - application and platform resource quotas and budgets